JonWil91/milestone-4/README.md

 * Blog - Allow visitors to see more information posted by the site admin about the products or the photographer
 * Responsive layout - Allows visitors to visit the site on any device and resize their browser without losing content
-* Search - Allows visitors to quickly navigate to products quickly by searching key words
+* Search - Allows visitors to quickly navigate to products quickly by searching keywords
 * Gallery - Allows visitors to view and narrow down images by selecting filters
 * Contact - Allows visitors to contact the site owner by filling out a form
-* Account/ Authentication - Allows visitors more interaction with the website by registering / logging in to become registerd users
+* Account/ Authentication - Allows visitors more interaction with the website by registering / logging in to become registered users
 * Shopping - Allows registered users to buy their favourite prints
+* Payment - use the following Stripe test card details for test payments:
+	* Card Number - 4242 4242 4242 4242
+	* MM / YY - Any number
+	* CVC - Any number
+	* Zip Code - Any number
 * Shopping Cart - Allows registered users to add and remove products before buying
 * Messages - Allows the visitor to receive relevant feedback on actions taken by posting a message in the top right corner of the screen
-* Pagination - Allows pages to load faster where there is a large amount of content and reduces unnneccessary data transfer
+* Pagination - Allows pages to load faster where there is a large amount of content and reduces unnecessary data transfer
 * Content management - Allows admins to update content & products on the site
 * Frame preview - Allows visitors to preview a selected print in a variety of frame colours before purchasing
 * Checkout - Allows users to checkout and make a secure payment for their product(s)

 ### Future Features:

-* Enhanced search - Allow visitors to search for key words in blog posts in addition to products
+* Enhanced search - Allow visitors to search for keywords in blog posts in addition to products
 * Gallery pagination - Add pagination to the gallery
 * Enhanced pagination - Visitors on mobile devices load less products on each page when not on WiFi so as to reduce data usage.
 * Animations - Add animation to the home page to make products look more dynamic and appealing upon visiting the website
+* Add option for registered users to delete their account
+* Add load more button to profile page in case of high number of previous orders

 ## Technologies Used